 We recorded the majority of Child of My Sorrow live, in just a few takes, in Clarksboro, New Jersey, over the course of one weekend.
 Following this, there were weeks of experimentation: we sent the recorded drum tracks out of a mixing console and into a synthesizer to manipulate them; I had Ezgi and Maddie, our guest string players, repeatedly strike their priceless instruments with the wood of their bows to get a percussive-sounding note.
 With the help of chairman-dancers Luke Pigott and Ashley Hartman, we took the album on the road, recording overdubs in Philadelphia and Chattanooga; a number of vocal tracks were recorded by Ashley in Galicia, Spain.

 It’s a relief to give up something I’ve clung to and considered for so long.
 It’s a relief to pack a bag and climb into a car with my bandmates, Dan Comly, Kevin Walker, Dan Finn and Will Schwarz, to perform this album on tour.
 We’ll see you out there.

-Child of My Sorrow will be released September 7, 2018
+Child of My Sorrow will be released, by Black Rd Records, September 7, 2018